samplchallenges/SAMPL6/physical_properties/pKa/README.md

 ## Manifest

 - `/molecule_ID_and_SMILES.csv` - CSV file that indicates SAMPL6 pKa challenge molecule IDs and canonical isomeric SMILES.
 - `/microstates/` - This directory contains files that list of microstate IDs and canonical isomeric SMILES of microstates.
 Files are separated by molecule ID.
+Updated microstates and their microstate IDs can be found in `SMXX_microstates.csv` files.
+Deprecated microstates and their microstate IDs are listed in `SMXX_microstates_deprecated.csv` files.
 - `/submission_templates/` - Empty prediction submission template files are located here.
 - `/example_submission_files/` - Soon this directory will contain example submission files filled with random values to illustrate expected format.